mbilaljunaid/nexusai-erp/docs/architecture/README.md

-# NexusAI ERP Architecture
+# NexusAIFirst ERP Architecture

 ## System Overview

-NexusAI ERP is built with a modern, scalable architecture designed for enterprise-grade performance.
+NexusAIFirst ERP is built with a modern, scalable architecture designed for enterprise-grade performance.

 ## Architecture Layers